suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-drop-in-story-collection-1.md

     content:
       -
         type: text
-        text: 'Residents in Brandon are invited to visit their local library to take part in a project all about objects that hold a personal story.'
+        text: 'Residents in Newmarket are invited to visit their local library to take part in a project all about objects that hold a personal story.'
   -
     type: paragraph
     content: